feroult/yawp/README.md

   -Dversion=<your version>
 ```

-Then inside the generated app folder:
+From the generated app folder run:

 ```
 mvn appengine:devserver